 Listed below are four of the best pet water fountains.
 Make sure you read each review closely, as the right option depends on your dog’s breed, size and drinking habits.

 How exactly does it work though?
-The Dogit filters water before delivering cool water through a spout at the top.
-This "vertical" and elevated water flow makes it good choice for larger breeds or those with arthritis, as your pet won't need to bend down as much to drink.
+The Zeus filters water before delivering cool water through a spout at the top.
+This “vertical” and elevated water flow makes it good choice for larger breeds or those with arthritis, as your pet won’t need to bend down as much to drink.

 It’s relatively easy to disassemble and clean, which is important for any dog fountain.
 The instructions don’t mention using a dishwasher, but hand washing is simple due to the smooth plastic.
 Dirt and grime also easily wipes away from the material without the need for hard scrubbing.

-With a 200oz capacity, the Dogit is one of the larger fountains on the market.
+With a 200oz capacity, the Zeus is one of the larger fountains on the market.
 It can hold enough water to last around a week for a large dog, and even longer for smaller breeds.
 The minimum water level is also an acceptable 24oz, but if the level goes below this the pump starts to struggle and becomes relatively loud.
-The good news is that during regular use the Dogit is a quiet water fountain.
+The good news is that during regular use the Zeus is a quiet water fountain.

 It isn’t perfect though.
 There’s no option to adjust the pump speed, which is a shame as this option could be useful for smaller breeds.
 The 200oz capacity, while larger than most, may not be enough for the very biggest breeds.

-Additionally, while cleaning is easy, grime tends to build-up in the Dogit's reservoir.
-It's a good idea to clean the container every few times you refill it, as this puts less strain on the filter and prevents the build-up from becoming unsightly.
+Additionally, while cleaning is easy, grime tends to build-up in the reservoir.
+It’s a good idea to clean the container every few times you refill it, as this puts less strain on the filter and prevents the build-up from becoming unsightly.

-Even if you keep the container clean, one of the biggest drawbacks of the Dogit is how quickly the filter clogs.
+Even if you keep the container clean, one of the biggest drawbacks of the Zeus is how quickly the filter clogs.
 This partly depends on how many dogs are using it, but for heavy usage be prepared to clean the filter regularly.

 If you’re looking for a more stylish dog water fountain, the Pioneer Pet Raindrop could be a great choice.
 With its stainless steel exterior and curved design, it’s one of the most attractive fountains.